codyhouff/Tensorflow_object_detection_and_artificial_dataset_generation/README.md

 The first step to take was to define the road signs and objects for the database.
 The database builds up on the RUB ["German Traffic Sign Database"][1], therefore the objects in the database used in the repository are similar pictures of everyday traffic situations in Germany.
 In order to build the database that would be able to detect a larger amount of road signs it was necessary to label a much larger number of pictures.
 The goal was to distinguish between more than 150 road signs, traffic lights and more than 15 physical objects such as pedestrians, cars and motorcycles.

-### Extracting Single Images from Videos

-In the second step the pictures needed to be generated and labelled.
-In order to generate the pictures a simple command-line tool was developed that allows videos to be read in and extract those frame by frame.
-In the tool it is possible to alternate the number of frames taken.
-For highway footage every 5th frame was taken, while for urban footage the number of extracted frames was set to every 15th frame.

-### Labeling Images

-The Images were labeled with the open-source tool LabelImg for Windows [2].
-In order to ensure that the images will be labeled correctly numbers were used as labels, these will be later translated back to descriptions of the object.
-The use of numbers reduces the likeliness of typos in the labeling process.

 ### Analysing the Labels